tomfinney/website/public/static/markdown/posts/about-new-website.md

 ###### 01-27-2019

 I wanted to build more stuff and have a space to showcase the stuff I will build.
 What better place to start than making a website!
-You can read a bit more about the motivations [here.](/blogs/new-website)

 This website was built from the ground up using React.
 Trusty old Parcel was used to bundle it.
 I love Parcel so much.
 It takes away those initial barriers such that you can just focus on making something.